-- 56. As a result of the Award of the Tribunal, the Sardar Sarovar Dam and related constructions, broadly speaking, are to comprise the following: - a) Main dam across the flow of the river with gates above the crest level to regulate the flow of water into the Narmada Main Canal. - b) An underground River Bed Power through which a portion of the water is diverted to generate power (1200 MW).
-This water joins the main channel of the Narmada River downstream of the dam. - A saddle dam located by the side of the main reservoir through which water to the main canal system flows. - d) A Canal Head Power House located at the toe of the saddle dam, through which the water flowing to the main canal system is to be used to generate power (250 MW). - e) The main canal system known as Narmada main canal 458 km long which is to carry away the water meant for irrigation and drinking purposes to the canal systems of Gujarat and Rajasthan.
+- 25. As a result of the Award of the Tribunal, the Sardar Sarovar Dam and related constructions, broadly speaking, are to comprise of the following: - a) Main dam across the flow of the river with gates above the crest level to regulate the flow of water into the Narmada Main Canal. - b) An underground River Bed Power through which a portion of the water is diverted to generate power (1200 MW).
+This water joins the main channel of the Narmada river downstream of the dam. - c) A saddle dam located by the side of main reservoir through which water to the main canal system flows. - d) A Canal Head Power House located at the toe of the saddle dam, through which the water flowing to the main canal system is to be used to generate power (250 MW). - e) The main canal system known as Narmada main canal 458 KM. long which is to carry away the water meant for irrigation and drinking purposes to the canal systems of Gujarat and Rajasthan.

-Expected benefits from the project
+Expected benefits from the project:

-57. The benefits expected to flow from the implementation of the Sardar Sarovar Project had been estimated as follows:
+26. The benefits expected to flow from the implementation of the Sardar Sarovar Project had been estimated as follows:

-Irrigation: 17.92 lakh hectare of land spread over 12 districts, 62 talukas and 3,393 villages (75 percent of which is drought-prone areas) in Gujarat and 73,000 hectares in the arid areas of Barmer and Jalore districts in Rajasthan.
+Irrigation: 17.92 lac hectare of land spread over 12 districts, 62 talukas and 3393 villages (75% of which is drought-prone areas) in Gujarat and 73000 hectares in the arid areas of Banner and Jallore districts of Rajasthan.

-Drinking Water facilities to 8,215 villages and 135 urban centres in Gujarat both within and outside command.
-These include 5,825 villages and 100 urban centres of Saurashtra and Kachchh which are outside the command.
+Drinking Water facilities to 8215 villages and 135 urban centers in Gujarat both within and outside command.
+These include 5825 villages and 100 urban centers of Saurashtra and Kachchh which are outside the command.
 In addition, 881 villages affected due to high contents of fluoride will get potable water.

-Power Generation: 1,450 Megawatt.
+Power Generation: 1450 Megawatt.